-In my humble opinion there are two secrets in making the best Hasselback potatoes.
-First of all, take the time to peel the potatoes unless you’re using tender skinned early potatoes.
+Next, take the time to peel the potatoes unless you’re using tender skinned early potatoes.
 Not everyone likes eating tough skins and the potatoes will brown up to an edible golden crust if you take the skins off.

 Hasselback Potatoes Recipe

-6 large Potatoes*
+- 6 large potatoes*

-1. Preheat oven to 200°C/180°C for fan assisted ovens/ 400°F
+- Preheat oven to 400°F (200°C/180°C for fan assisted ovens)

-2. If you’re using bacon drippings, heat it until it’s liquid.
+- If you’re using bacon drippings, heat it until it’s liquid.
 You can do this directly in the pan you’re going to be baking the potatoes in.

-3. Peel the potatoes and then slice them across the top about halfway to 3/4 the way through.
+- Peel the potatoes and then slice them across the top about halfway to 3/4 the way through.
 Place them into a large bowl.

-4. Pour the oil over the potatoes and gently turn the potatoes until all the sides are coated in oil.
+- Pour the oil over the potatoes and gently turn the potatoes until all the sides are coated in oil.
 Place the potatoes sliced side up on the baking tray and then drizzle any remaining oil over the tops.
 Sprinkle with sea salt.

-5. Bake for about an hour or until the skins are golden brown and the slices begin to make the potatoes fan out.
+- Bake for about an hour or until the skins are golden brown and the slices begin to make the potatoes fan out.
 Serve immediately with your choice of toppings (but with bacon drippings you don’t really need any!)